 Where it Shines

-co yo yo you will be in heaven using two of these side by side or using another air tool on one r and the Critter Spray on the other.
-Just judging by the amount of dual connection air compressors on the market it seems this product was made for them, and if you look closely at the requirements it mirrors what many dual air compressors are listed as.
-The Critter Spray also works well with spot checks as mentioned before, especially on projects where the main concern isn’t painting but rather fixing an area.
-Technically this product is whisper quiet and makes no noise, since the only noise from operation will come from the air compressor it’s attached to.
+Using two of these side by side with the air compressor or using another air tool with the Critter Spray is really enjoyable.
+Just judging by the amount of dual connection air compressors on the market, it seems this product was made for them, and if you look closely at the requirements it mirrors what many dual air compressors are listed as.
+The Critter Spray also works well with spot checks as mentioned before, especially on projects where the main concern isn’t painting but rather fixing up an area.
+Technically, this product is whisper quiet, since the only noise will come from the air compressor it’s attached to.

 If what you’re trying to spray is too thick, you can always thin it out in order to make it spray properly.
-The manual has some very clear instructions on this tip as well as others so you don’t bang your head against the wall trying to get an easy product to work right.
-Make sure that when you’re purchasing extra mason jars for this that they are small mouthed, as wide mouth is considered a non-supported type.
+The manual has very clear instructions and tips like this to make the whole process as painless as possible.
+Make sure that when you’re purchasing extra mason jars for this that they are small mouthed, as wide-mouthed jars are not supported.
 Mason jars are cheap and plentiful and realistically you can get an entire set of them from the store for under 10 bucks.
-Cleaning is easier than any other spray painting tool you’ll own, and all you have to do is connect another sealer jar with thinner in it, shake it up a bit and spray it some just to clean some leftover residue out!
-This is the easiest spray painting setup you will ever use, and nothing comes close in that regard.
+Cleaning this model is easier than any other spray painting tool you’ll own, and all you have to do is connect another sealer jar with thinner in it, shake it up a bit and spray it!
+This is the easiest spray painting setup you will ever use, and nothing else comes close in that regard.

-It’s the most unique yet simplistic spray gun you will ever own, and it’s at a very low price.
-If you don’t have a compressor then it’s a no brainer that this is a purchase you shouldn’t make.
-There is no point in buying something that you’re not even going to be able to use without the related accessory.
-However if you already own a compatible compressor and it has dual connections, then by all means by this in a set of two.
+It’s the most unique yet simplistic spray gun you will ever own, and at a very low price.
+If you don’t have a compressor then it’s a no brainer that this is not for you.
+There is no point in buying something that you’re not even going to be able to use without the related accessories.
+However, if you already own a compatible compressor and it has dual connections, then you might even want to buy two.
 There is nothing more thrilling than seeing two Critter Sprays side by side in harmony, doing what they were meant to do.
-It may not be the prettiest at what it does but it’s consistent, easy, and highly accessible to all skill levels.
+It may not be the prettiest but it’s consistent, easy, and highly accessible to all skill levels.
 This is one of those products that not a lot of people will admit to loving, but is a great buy once you use it for your personal projects.